Communicative competence ability. Communicative competence. Communication competencies of a business person

 d) in forms of communication with a partner.

-Thus, Ezova S.A., like many other authors, believe that the main factor of communicative competence is communication skills.
+Thus, Ezova S.A., like many other authors, believe that the main factor of communicative competence is communication abilities.
 Vasilyeva G.S.
-The structure of communicative competence includes three types of such abilities: gnostic, expressive and interactive.
+Communicative competence includes three types of such abilities: gnostic, expressive and interactive.

-Kryuchkova O.V. communicative competence is understood as the totality of a person's communication abilities, which are manifested in his communication with people and allow him to achieve his goals:
+Kryuchkova O.V.
+Communicative competence means the totality of a person’s communicative abilities, which are manifested in his communication with people and allow him to achieve his goals:

-1. The ability to accurately perceive the situation of communication and assess the likelihood of achieving its goals in it.
+1. The ability to accurately perceive a communication situation and assess the likelihood of achieving goals in it.

 2. The ability to correctly understand and evaluate people.

-3. The ability to choose means and methods of communication in such a way that they correspond to the situation, partners and tasks.
+3. The ability to choose means and techniques of communication in such a way that they correspond to the situation, partners and assigned tasks.

 4. The ability to adapt to the individual characteristics of partners, choosing adequate means of communication with them both at the verbal and non-verbal levels.